gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The left shift (`<<`) operator acted as an alias for adding a `doLast` action to an existing task.
 It was deprecated since Gradle 3.2 and has now been removed.

+### Invalid project and domain object names are no longer supported

+Previously, it was deprecated for project and domain object names to be empty, start or end with `.` or contain any of the following characters: `/\:<>"?*|`.
+The use of such names now causes the build to fail.

 ### Changes to previously deprecated APIs

 - The `org.gradle.plugins.signing.Signature` methods `getToSignArtifact()` and `setFile(File)` are removed.